mhatzl/mantra-wiki/5-Requirements/5-REQ-testcov.md

 Detecting if a requirement was covered by a test is possible my mapping the line spans of linked traces with the covered lines of the test.

+#### `testcov.cov.trace_mapping.vcs`: Map trace and code coverage data when knowing the VCS ident

+- **Parents:** [`testcov.cov.trace_mapping`, `changes.track.vcs`]

+If a VCS identifier is provided for test results and code coverage metrics, *mantra* must validate that traces were collected for this VCS ident, and map coverage metrics to entries related to this VCS ident.

 #### `testcov.cov.trace_mapping.use_hash`: Map trace and code coverage data when knowing file hashes

 If file hashes are provided for test results and code coverage metrics,